-Guide To Great Trout Fishing Locations In Oregon
+Great Trout Fishing In Oregon

-All about fishing for rainbow, cutthroat, brook, brown, golden and lake trout in local lakes and streams.
+Guide to fishing for rainbow, cutthroat, brook, brown, golden and lake trout in local lakes and streams.

 Rainbow trout, known for their vibrant colors and acrobatic leaps, are one of the most popular trout species in Oregon.
 They can be found in numerous lakes and rivers throughout the state.
 Some renowned rainbow trout fisheries include the Deschutes River, McKenzie River, and the Metolius River.
 Oregon's rivers and lakes are often stocked with rainbow trout, ensuring a consistent and exciting fishing experience.